 Bus routes?
 Maybe the nearest tube stops?
 Note them down in your custom teacher planner and also look up the routes and/or lines that your students use on twitter and follow those accounts for information regarding updates and delays.
 Don’t know which routes your students take?
 An excellent idea to introduce them to something called a survey!

 7. Teaching to a strict curriculum?
 Co-ordinate with colleagues.

 If each teacher is singing from the same educational hymn sheet – then we can add this to point 4 of the list.
 If you’re teaching the same lessons, with the same resources, but at different times, you can share resources, cut down the paper and copy costs (and not trees!) – and improve efficiency if done right.
 You could also use a custom page in a teacher planner to book timeslots for access to the materials.

 8. Prepare a plan for students who fall behind.

 Most issues stem ultimately from a lack of planning.
-In our previous blog post [link when live] we talked about how to help students who’ve become disorganised.
+In our previous blog post we talked about how to help students who’ve become disorganised.
 Create a workflow, perhaps in association with your colleagues and Head of Year representatives to get them back on track.

 9. Textbooks updated?
 Donate the old ones.